Random quantum graphs: Introduction

 \begin{theoremlet}[\Cref{th:new5}] Let $n\geqslant 3$ and $2\leqslant d \leqslant n^2-3$.
 Then the automorphism group of a quantum graph in the $QG(n,d)$ model is almost surely trivial. \end{theoremlet}

 In graph theory there are two main models of random graphs: $G(n,M)$ and $G(n,p)$.
 Our $QG(n,d)$ is an analogue of $G(n,M)$ and we can also consider the counterpart of $G(n,p)$ denoted by $QG(n,p)$.
 However, we cannot define this model as is done classically, because quantum graphs notoriously lack an analogue of vertices.
 But we can easily derive the $QG(n,p)$ as a weighted sum of $QG(n,d)$ models and an elementary computation yields the following corollary.
+Note that in this case we do come closer to the original statements about Erd\H{o}s-R\'{e}nyi graphs, where the size goes to infinity.

-\begin{corlet}[\Cref{Prop:qgnp}] If $p(n) \in (0,1)$ satisfies $\lim_{n\to \infty} n^2 p(n) = \infty$ and $\lim_{n\to\infty} (1-p(n))n^2 = \infty$ then as $n$ goes to infinity the automorphism group of a quantum graph in the $G(n,p(n))$ model is trivial asymptotically almost surely. \end{corlet}
+\begin{corlet}[\Cref{Prop:qgnp}] If $p(n) \in (0,1)$ satisfies $\lim_{n\to \infty} n^2 p(n) = \infty$ and $\lim_{n\to\infty} (1-p(n))n^2 = \infty$ then as $n$ goes to infinity the automorphism group of a quantum graph in the $QG(n,p(n))$ model is trivial asymptotically almost surely. \end{corlet}

 There is another corollary that we would like to mention here.
 We view quantum graphs as operator subsystems $V\subset M_n$ of matrix algebras and the matrix algebra itself is part of the structure, being a quantum counterpart of the coordinate algebra of the vertex set.
 But operator systems are interesting in their own right and it is important to see what kind of information about them we can recover.
 It turns out that in a suitable regime one can obtain $M_n$ from an operator system $V$ chosen according to $QG(n,d)$ as its $C^{\ast}$-envelope, thus we can conclude that these operator systems do not have nontrivial automorphisms.